The holidays can conjure up bad breath

 If you are already indulging in alcoholic beverages, stay away from sugary treats that are often served at these types of events.
 Sugar is the main food source for bacteria, causing gross build up and even worse breath.
 Eating large portions of sugar will create equal amounts of odors in the mouth, cause plaque and progress into a more severe case of bad breath - halitosis.
 Rinsing your mouth with water after a sweet treat will help wash the bacteria out of the mouth, but an oxygenating mouthwash is the best solution in these cases.

 If you find yourself constantly fearful of bad breath, sugarless plain yogurt has been known to rid the mouth of smelly bacteria.
 Experts believe that the live cultures in these types of yogurt drown out the bacteria that lives in the back of the mouth and causes a hydrogen sulfide smell.
 Although it may be gross at first to eat yogurt with little taste, Yahoo! suggests eating three-ounces a day, less than half a normal container.
 Before going out, try to snack on sugar free and flavorless yogurt.

-The ultimate way to rid the mouth of smelliness is to maintain good dental hygiene and use all-natural mouthwash and toothpaste.
+The ultimate way to rid the mouth of smelliness is to maintain good dental hygiene and use oxygenating mouthwash and toothpaste.
 Many people tend to rinse their mouths with painful wash that is doing more harm than good.
 Traditional mouthwashes contain alcohol, just like a beer.
-Although it is killing some bacteria, it is also causing the mouth to dry out.
-All-natural solutions don’t have alcohol in them and leave the breath smelling minty fresh.
+Although they may knock out some bacteria, it is also causing the mouth to dry out.
+Oxygenating solutions don’t have alcohol in them and leave the breath smelling minty fresh.